|Karen Morey||Public Health Director|| (406) 827-6925 (office) or

 STAY SAFE, SANDERS COUNTY!!

 Be cautious!
-As of April 8, 2021, COVID-19 has killed nearly 559k people in the United States.
-Worldwide, the virus has killed over 2.9 million people.
+As of May 4, 2021, COVID-19 has killed 1,577 Montanans, nearly 578,000 people in the United States and 3.2 million people worldwide.
 This coronavirus is a new pathogen that is highly contagious and deadly.

 To protect yourself and others, please follow the following simple measures: